anime-db/cache-time-keeper-bundle/README.md

     For work of this driver, you must install [`anime-db/shmop`](https://github.com/anime-db/shmop).
 - **Multi** (`multi`) - driver is a wrapper for multiple drivers.
     Takes the driver with quick access to the data (stored in memory) and slow (stored on hard disc), and receives data on the possibility of fast drivers and if not luck reads data from slow.
-    To change the drivers of fast and slow access to override the `cache_time_keeper.driver.multi.fast` and `cache_time_keeper.driver.multi.slow` respectively.

 ## Usage